freitaspedro/SearchOverGraphs/README.md

 ### Prerequisites

-UNIX machine with Python 2.7 and the module [grap-tool](https://graph-tool.skewed.de).
+UNIX machine with Python 2.7 and the module [graph-tool](https://graph-tool.skewed.de).

 ## Running

-You must run first the module 'pre.py' and after the module 'main.py'.
+First you must run the module 'pre.py' and then the module 'main.py'.

 Attention!
 You can only run 'pre.py' if you have downloaded the optional datasets in #Getting Started.
 But you can skip this module and run directly the module 'main.py' using the pre-processed datasets.